-A caring community for those currently fighting, or who have battled cancer and for those who provide care and support.
-This group meets on the second Monday of each month, 6:30-7:30pm in DAC 413.
+A caring community for those have fought or are currently fighting cancer, and for those who provide care and support, meets on the second Monday of each month, 6:30-7:30pm in DAC 413.
 If you would like more information, contact Page Hines.

 College Care Packages